 Their habitat is a tropical or subtropical moist forest which consists of several kinds of habitats, including but not limited to, forests, clearings, and shrubs.

-The climate of the area is very mild, and the temperature never falls under 64 degrees Fahrenheit or above 78 degrees Fahrenheit.
+The climate is very mild, and the temperature never falls below 64 degrees Fahrenheit or climbs above 78 degrees Fahrenheit.

 Golden lanceheads only reside in the island of Queimada Grande.
 The island is only about 43 hectares, which makes these snakes critically endangered.

 Even though the chances of coming across a golden lancehead are low, it is important to know what they look like.
 An average lancehead grows to an approximate length of 28 inches, but they can grow as large as 46 inches in length.

 This snake’s color pattern consists of triangular and quadrangular patches, that can be wide or constricted, and alternating or opposite.